 Applicants refused a place at the school have the right of appeal.
-Appeals are heard by an independent appeals panel.
+Appeals are heard by an independent appeals panel arranged by Cornwall Council on behalf of the Governing Board.
 Further details and a timeline can be found in the Cornwall Council's Co-ordinated Admissions Scheme.
 Applicants can only appeal again for a place in the same school within the same academic year if the admission authority for that school has accepted a further application because there has been a significant and material change in the circumstances of the parent or carer, child or school (e.g. a change of address into a school's designated area), but has determined that the new application must also be refused.